aclark4life/pelican-blog/content/plone-on-heroku.rst

 Someone had finally done it. (`zupo <https://github.com/zupo>`_ in this case, kudos!)
 Someone had finally beat me to implementing the dream of ``git push heroku plone``.
 And I could not have been happier.

 But something nagging would not let go: I still **didn't fully understand how the buildpack worked**.
-Today I'm happy to say: that nag is gone and I now fully understand how Heroku buildpacks work… thanks to… wait for it… a `buildpack for Plock <https://github.com/plock/buildpack>`_.
+Today I'm happy to say: that nag is gone and I now fully understand how Heroku buildpacks work… thanks to… wait for it… a `Buildpack for Plock <https://github.com/plock/buildpack/blob/master/bin/compile>`_.

 Plock Buildpack
 ---------------